esperando370/vramirezc_website/curriculum.md

 ●	**Ramírez-Castañeda, V.**(2014).
 Batrachotoxin (BTX) resistance in the snake (_Erythrolamprus epinephelus_) predator of poison-dart frogs (_Phyllobates_): Sequence description of the muscular voltage-gated sodium channel.
 Undergraduate thesis.
 National University of Colombia, Bogota, Colombia.

 ### Science communication, outreach and other not peer-reviewed publications

+●	Coauthor from Tarvin Lab project called [Amphibioscope](https://twitter.com/amphibioscope).
+Daily horoscope bot that infuses AI-generated horoscopes with amphibian life-history data from AmphibiaWeb for science communication and entertainment purposes.

 ●	Organizer of webinar ["Conspiracies against the reconstruction of a NORMAL World".](https://www.facebook.com/conspiracionescontralareconstruccion) Online conversations about art, activism and pandemic.
 July 2020.

 ●	Organizer of webinar ["Racism in Science - Colombia, Brazil & USA".](https://www.facebook.com/106234834388119/videos/907545009759554).
 Students group "Guaches & Guarichas".
 June 2020.